 This is pretty much “your first upgrade” type of aftermarket cable and is priced as such.
 Constructed of with SPC tinsel wire in FEP jackets it is very thin and lightweight but it is not as quiet as the Lionheart in terms of microphonics and is a bit more memory retentive.

 Tonally, the Tinsel is a clean and clear sounding cable with a slightly forward vocal presence and a reasonable neutral treble performance.
 It lacks the body and impact though of the Lionheart and the generally liquid sound the EA cable can create.
 Of particular note is the low-end on the Tinsel which is a little flatter sounding and not as weighty or dynamic sounding as the Lionheart.
 The upper mids on the Lionheart also have a lot more energy and presence both in percussive passages and vocal presence.

 ALO Audio SXC24

-The SXC24 is a high purity SPC cable, again wrapped in FEP jackets and retailing a bit higher than the budget Tinsel cable in ALO’s audio’s cable range.
+The SXC24 is a high purity SPC cable, again wrapped in FEP jackets and retailing a bit higher than the budget Tinsel cable in ALO Audio’s cable range.
 I tend to use this one a lot for contrasting with stock copper cables because of the big difference in sound.
 Physically though the Lionheart is a very pliant and stable construct compared to the wilder and memory retentive SXC24.
 It also displays a higher level of microphones than the Lionheart.
-Not getting around it the Lionheart has super build quality.
+No getting around it, the Lionheart has superb build quality.